hashicorp/terraform-provider-kubernetes/_examples/gke/README.md

 # GKE (Google Container Engine)

 This example shows how to use the Terraform Kubernetes Provider and Terraform Helm Provider to configure a GKE cluster.
-The example builds the GKE cluster and applies the Kubernetes configurations in a single operation.
+The example config builds the GKE cluster and applies the Kubernetes configurations in a single operation.

 You will need the following environment variables to be set: